samgos/Reddbot/readme.md

 ### Usage
-Note: Tip 10 times before initating the leaderboard command.
+Note: Tip over 10 times before initating the leaderboard command.

 say any of the reddbot commands for example `reddbot hi` , `reddbot tip @username 100` , `reddbot deposit` use the command `reddbot help` to find out more.